 These grants are funded by the federal government and are awarded by the Office of Financial Aid to eligible students based on financial need as determined by the U.S. Department of Education.
+SEOG funds are limited and awarded to students with the most need on a first come, first serve basis.
+To be eligible, students must complete a FAFSA.

-Maryland Part-time Grant
+Maryland Part-Time Grant

-These grants are funded by the state of Maryland and are awarded to Maryland residents enrolled on a half-time basis.
+These grants are funded by the state of Maryland and awarded to Maryland residents enrolled on a half-time basis.
 Interested students enrolled on a half-time basis must complete the FAFSA.
 Funds are limited.